CZ-NIC/convey/README.md

 ```

 ### Use it as a web service
-Returns JSON with WHOIS-related information.
+Returns JSON with WHOIS-related information and scraped HTTP content.
 ```bash
 # install convey and check where it is installed
 $ pip3 show convey